Herzog Anton Ulrich Museum: History

 Founded in 1754, the Herzog Anton Ulrich Museum is one of the oldest museums in Europe.
-The museum has its origins in the art and natural history cabinet of Duke Charles I of Brunswick, which he opened in 1754 at the suggestion of the Dutch physician Daniel de Superville.
+The museum has its origins in the art and natural history cabinet of Charles I, Duke of Brunswick-Wolfenbüttel, which he opened in 1754 at the suggestion of the Dutch physician Daniel de Superville.
 It was one of the first museums in Germany to open to the public and was opened only one year after the British Museum in London.
 This "cabinet" included a collection of handicraft works and sculptures from the Baroque and Renaissance, but also ancient works of art from outside Europe.
-The natural history collection later became the basis of the Natural History Museum.
+The natural history collection later became the basis of the State Natural History Museum.

 The current museum building was opened in 1887.
 Its architect, Oskar Sommer, planned the building in Italian Renaissance style.
 In 2010 an extension building was added to the museum.
 The historical building was closed for renovation for seven years.
 The museum reopened on 23 October 2016.

 Collection

-The museum houses an important collection of Western old master paintings, and is especially strong in Northern European art since the Renaissance, including works by Cranach (a very strong collection), Holbein, Dürer, Van Dyck, Rubens, and Rembrandt.
+The museum houses an important collection of Western old master paintings, and is especially strong in Northern European art since the Renaissance, including works by Lucas Cranach the Elder (a very strong collection), Hans Holbein the Younger, Albrecht Dürer, Anthony van Dyck, Peter Paul Rubens, and Rembrandt.
 Rarities include a single work each by Vermeer, Giorgione and Rosso Fiorentino.
 The museum is based on the Schloss Salzdahlum art collection of Anthony Ulrich, Duke of Brunswick-Lüneburg (1633–1714), after whom it is named.
 In old catalogs, the term Bilder-Galerie zu Salzthalen refers to this collection.